Navigating University Applications: A Step-by-Step Guide for

 4. Crafting Compelling Personal Statements and Essays

-experiences, and motivations.
-These written components allow admission committees to see beyond your
+motivations.
+These written components allow admission committees to

-grades and test scores to understand who you are as an individual.
+see beyond your grades and test scores to understand who you are as

 Essay Writing Strategies: